binary-person/scribdpdf/README.md

 # scribdPDF
 ##### Another project by Simon Cheng
-This project is not pirating in anyway.
-It is just simply taking the previews that scribd.com gives out and bundles the images into a PDF
+DISCLAIMER: This project is not pirating in anyway.
+It is just simply taking the previews that scribd.com gives out and bundles the images into a PDF.
+Also I am also not responsible for however you use this program.
 ## Setup
 ```
 npm install